marcobarrasso1/Attention_Is_All_You_Need/README.md

 ### Encoding
 For the text encoding i used the Open Ai's [tiktoken]([path/to/file](https://github.com/openai/tiktoken?tab=readme-ov-file)) BPE tokenizer which has a vocabulary size of 50257 tokens unlike the paper where they used a vocabulary of 32K tokens.
-The encodings procedure can be found inside the [utils](utils) directory.
+The encodings code can be found inside the [utils](utils) directory.

-We encode the
+For the encoding procedure we use the following command that will create a .pth file inside the data directory called tokenized_parallel_sentences.pth that will contain a list of cuples

 ```
 python tokenization.py